seongjinme/KinoQuizAI/README.md

 ### Using JS to create seamless user experience
 To ensure a seamless and dynamic interface for the quiz playing screen, I have used JavaScript to manipulate the document structure according to the responses from the back-end side.
 By using `fetch` API in JavaScript, this app can request and receive data asynchronously while the user is playing the quiz.
 If the data is successfully received, the quiz page will be updated dynamically without reloading.
 This enhances the usability and interactivity of the app.

+## Remaining Challenges
+### "Hallucinations" in GPT-genarated data
+Even with carefully engineered prompts, ChatGPT still may generate "hallucinations" or false information in the responses.
+This also affects the quality of the quiz content.
+Through my experiments during the development, I was able to reduce the chance of generating inaccurate quizzes to about one in ten with KinoQuizAI.
+However, I'm continuing to explore ways to reduce this frequency further.

+### Processing the response data
+This app is designed to receive quiz data in a specific format from ChatGPT.
+But occasionally, it may receive data that does not conform to this format.
+In those cases, the app will display an error message and a button for the user to request the quiz data again.
+While currently, this is the solution, I am actively exploring more subtle ways to address this issue.

 ## Screenshots